 Annual net drug acquisition costs for each medication were used in the model.
 We could not calculate net prices for all drugs using our standard source (SSR Health, LLC), as this source did not include consistent publicly-disclosed net sales figures for the specialty drugs in this review.
-We therefore used data from the Federal Supply Schedule (FSS) to determine discounted (net) prices of ivacaftor and lumacaftor/ivacaftor (Table 4.5).88 The FSS supports the acquisition of pharmaceutical drugs, medical equipment, and supplies and service contracts for the VA and other federal organizations.
-As tezacaftor/ivacaftor was only recently approved by the FDA, information on its net pricing was not yet available.
-We therefore applied the FSS discount rate for lumacaftor/ivacaftor (3.2%) to the wholesale acquisition cost (WAC) of tezacaftor/ivacaftor to arrive at an estimated net price.
+We therefore used data from the Federal Supply Schedule (FSS) to determine discounted (net) prices of Kalydeco and Orkambi (Table 4.5).
+The FSS is a price schedule set forth by the U.S. General Services Administration (GSA) that is used in negotiation with manufacturers of drugs, medical equipment, and supplies and service contracts for the VA and other federal organizations.
+As Symdeko was only recently approved by the FDA, information on its net pricing was not yet available.
+We therefore applied the FSS discount rate for Orkambi (3.2%) to the wholesale acquisition cost (WAC) of Symdeko to arrive at an estimated net price.